calbasantana/rover/README.md

 # Introduction

-I have developed this open-source rover platform over the last few years as a means of expanding my students' understanding of physics concepts by applying them in real-life scenarios.
-This is a companion repository to the rover challenges arena repository.
+I have developed this open-source rover platform over the last few years as a means of expanding my students' understanding of physics concepts by applying them to an engineering challenge.
+The engineering challenge has changed over the years, but most recently it has resulted in the development of the companion repository to this repository - the rover challenges arena.
+Students try to complete up to 10 different challenges with the use of a rover.
+The present repository covers the construction and coding of the rover.

-This features a custom-made PCB and lasercut/3D-printed parts.
-It is not perfect by any means, but it has resulted in really high engagement in my students over the years.
-What follows are the many different facets of this platform, starting off with the materials.

 # Rover Materials